theCodingHQs/frontend/README.md

 - Use browser DevTools (`console.log`) to test code.
 - Explore free resources like MDN Web Docs or freeCodeCamp.
 - Build projects to combine topics (e.g., a weather app using DOM and `fetch`).

-Would you like me to dive deeper into any topic or provide a project idea to practice these concepts?